-We welcome applications for clinical research training fellowships to be jointly funded between Pancreatic Cancer UK and the MRC and will consider high quality applications into any aspect of pancreatic cancer, although a focus on early diagnosis/detection or more effective treatments would be of particular interest.
+We welcome applications for clinical research training fellowships to be jointly funded between Pancreatic Cancer UK and the MRC and will consider high quality applications into any aspect of pancreatic cancer.

 Parkinson's UK are working hard to support and nurture a flourishing Parkinson's research community in the UK.
 Up to two clinical research training fellowships will be awarded under this scheme, jointly funded by Parkinson’s UK and the MRC.0

 We are focused on finding new and better treatments for Parkinson's, and one day a cure.
 We're also keen to fund research that improves quality of life in the shorter term - see our top 10 priority research areas for improving everyday life.

 As part of a jointly funded award, fellows would be required to submit annual and final reports to the charity and to submit grant evaluation data to Researchfish annually.
 Grantholders are also asked to host up to two engagement activities with people affected by Parkinson’s.

 Please read our policies affecting grants before making an application.

 The Prostate Cancer UK research strategy for 2012-2020 identifies 3 priority areas for funding: